mhizterpaul/video2mp3/README.md

 managing and running microservice based application

-contains an api that authenticates and authorizes access to a video conversion service
+contains an api that authenticates and authorizes access to a YouTube video to audio conversion service